Hyperflame1296/mcwss-api/readme.md

 ```

 ### runCommand
-Execute an in-game command for all clients connected to the WSS.
+Execute an in-game command for all clients connected to the WebSocket server.
 - `command` is normally a string, but you can also pass arrays into it, executing multiple commands at once.
-- Note that the position at which commands are run from, is the position of the client that's connected to the WSS.
+- Note that the position at which commands are run from, is the player position of the client that's connected to the WebSocket server.
 ```javascript
 api.runCommand(command)
 ```

 ### runCommandAsync
-Execute an in-game command for all clients connected to the WSS, and wait for a response.
+Execute an in-game command for all clients connected to the WebSocket server, and wait for a response.
 - `command` is normally a string, but you can also pass arrays into it, executing multiple commands at once.
-- Note that the position at which commands are run from, is the position of the client that's connected to the WSS.
+- Note that the position at which commands are run from, is the player position of the client that's connected to the WebSocket server.
 ```javascript
 await api.runCommandAsync(command)
 ```

 ### runCommandForOne
-Execute an in-game command for one client connected to the WSS.
+Execute an in-game command for one client connected to the WebSocket server.
 - `command` is normally a string, but you can also pass arrays into it, executing multiple commands at once.
-- Note that the position at which commands are run from, is the position of the client that's connected to the WSS.
+- Note that the position at which commands are run from, is the player position of the client that's connected to the WebSocket server.
 ```javascript
 api.runCommandForOne(ws, command)
 ```

 ### runCommandAsyncForOne
-Execute an in-game command for one client connected to the WSS, and wait for a response.
+Execute an in-game command for one client connected to the WebSocket server, and wait for a response.
 - `command` is normally a string, but you can also pass arrays into it, executing multiple commands at once.
-- Note that the position at which commands are run from, is the position of the client that's connected to the WSS.
+- Note that the position at which commands are run from, is the player position of the client that's connected to the WebSocket server.
 ```javascript
 await api.runCommandAsyncForOne(ws, command)
 ```